KevinLiao159/TalkingData/README.md

 ## Some thoughts

 Big thanks to sponsor *TalkingData* and *Kaggle* for providing such an interesting competition.
 Congradulations to those top teams and appreciations of kernal contributions from @Pranav Pandya and @anttip.
-This is my first Kaggle competition and I can tell you that I had so much fun being a part of it.
+This is my first Kaggle competition and I can't tell you how much fun for me being a part of it.
 I had a fulltime job and I knew that I can only commit my weekend free time to the competition.
 As a newby on kaggle, I did not anticipate a good LB score at all before going into the competition.
 Just one week right before the final submission deadline, I was so pumped up that I got myself solo ranked **top 3%** in *public LB*.
 However, that didn't last long, and my final submission is ranked **top 15%** in *private LB*, which I think it is a reasonable rank for me.
 Overall, I think this is one of the most competitive competition and it's very hard to get in **top 5%** without a team.

-My results are shown below, I won't share too much my strategy because it's not a winning strategy anyway and most of my stuff is taken from public kernals.
-However, I will share what I have learned and what makes winning strategies.
+My results are shown below, I won't share too much about my strategy because it's not a winning strategy anyway and most of my stuff is taken from public kernels.
+However, I will share what I have learned and what makes a winning strategy.

 ## My Model and LB score (AUC-ROC)
 model definition can be found in [scripts/train_lightgbm-v3.py](https://github.com/KevinLiao159/TalkingData/blob/master/scripts/train_lightgbm-v3.py)